-Michael Van Bebber, Director Jazz Bands 2 & 4
+Michael Van Bebber, Jazz Bands 2 & 3 Director

-Michael is a member of the Seattle Repertory Jazz Orchestra.
+Mr. Van Bebber is a member of the Seattle Repertory Jazz Orchestra.
 As a composer, he has earned several prestigious awards in composition, including the 2004 MACRO Composition/Theory Award, the 2005 CBDNA Wind Ensemble National Composition Competition, the 2005 College Music Society’s International Composition Competition.
-Michael has been the director of the Junior Jazz Band at Washington Middle School, and the Director of Bands at Liberty High School.
-Michael is currently on the faculty of Northwest school.
+Mr. Van Bebber has been the director of the Junior Jazz Band at Washington Middle School, and the Director of Bands at Liberty High School.
+Mr. Van Bebber is currently on the faculty of Northwest school.